 Applying Burlington to the facts before it, the court in Deleon held that where “particular circumstances present give rise to some level of objective intolerability,” an adverse employment action may be found even where there has been no demotion or decrease in pay, and even when the employee had previously applied for the position giving rise to the claims.

 Because every case of racial discrimination in the workplace is different, every race discrimination case has to be looked at individually.
 If you feel that you are being discriminated based on your race, whatever race that may be, then call the right attorney.
 Race discrimination includes being harassed, fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, and denied wages.
-When you call the right attorney to schedule a free and confidential consultation at 866-797-6040, you will meet with a race discrimination lawyer from the Spitz law firm who will help you determine the best way to pursue your legal claims.
+When you call the right attorney to schedule a free and confidential consultation at 866-797-6040, you will meet with a race discrimination lawyer from Spitz, The Employee’s Law Firm who will help you determine the best way to pursue your legal claims.